 As a security measure, the first time you log in (but only for this first time), an email will be sent to your registered email address for you to authorise, so check your inbox!
 Once you have validated your credentials, you will not need to perform this step again, and can log-in directly in future.

-The main area of the screen contains the output for the current report type.
-You can see the current report type at the top corner of the screen with a little (i) next to it; when you first log-in this will be All Members, but you can choose many others from the report presets available in the MyReports area, also at the top of the screen.
+Using either method, the main area of the screen contains the output for the current report type.
+You can see the current report (or data) type at the top corner of the screen with a little (i) next to it; when you first log-in this will be All Members, but you can choose many others from the report presets available in the MyReports area, also at the top of the screen.

 The other control shown in the first screenshot is the Column Display Selector; this allows you to choose which columns of information to display in the main listing area.
 With this, you can customise and de-clutter the listing, so that it displays only the items that are relevant to you for this particular report.

 The column types available in the selector change according to the report type.
 In the case of a member report (rather than prospects or packages etc.), it shows the relevant column types for a member listing, e.g:

 Whatever columns you choose for your report listing, you can cause the listing itself to be sorted according to one of those columns, much like you can in Windows.
 For example, click on the column heading Member First Name to sort the name list alphabetically.
 Click the same column again to reverse sort it.

 The available report presets will often provide the information you need just as they are, but you can further refine the reports using the Gym, Filters and Group By options available down the left of the screen.